kmajdoub/pyd2bot/README.md

 - **Python 3.9.11**: Download and install from [python.org](https://www.python.org/downloads/release/python-3911/).
 - **Pcap and Wireshark**: Required for sniffer functionality.
 Download Wireshark from [here](https://www.wireshark.org/download.html).
+- **Make**: Required for updating the protocol.
+You can install it with with chocolatery, ```shell choco install make```.
+If you dont have chocolatey installed in your windows install it.

 ## Setup Steps for Developers